Our research team at Maryland

 Peer Supervisor

-Dwayne Dean works as the supervisor of the Peer Recovery Specialists for the HEAL Together and the PRISM studies.
-Dwayne previously served as the Peer Recovery Specialist and Interventionist for the HEAL Together study and prior to that, as the Peer at Paul's Place, a community outreach center in Southwest Baltimore.
+Dwayne Dean works as the supervisor of the Peer Recovery Specialists for the HEAL Together, PRISM, PUSH and ARTEMIS studies Dwayne previously served as the Peer Recovery Specialist and Interventionist for the HEAL Together study and prior to that, as the Peer at Paul's Place, a community outreach center in Southwest Baltimore.
 Dwayne is an Internationally Certified Peer Recovery Specialist, a Maryland State Certified Peer Recovery Specialist, and a Registered Peer Supervisor through the MD Addictions and Behavioral Health Certification Board.

 Hines_Abby_biophoto.jpg